Wall Street gains ground, turning higher for the week

 "The news has delivered a kind of a sweet spot for the Federal Reserve," said Megan Horneman, chief investment officer at Verdence Capital Management.
 "The consumer is staying relatively resilient."

 At the same time, investors were also cheered by some strong corporate earnings reports.
-Nike surged 13.6% after reporting results that trounced analysts' estimates.
-FedEx rose 4.5% after reporting strong earnings.
-Energy stocks gained ground as U.S. crude oil prices rose 2.5%.
-Hess gained 2.8%
+Nike surged 12% after reporting results that trounced analysts' estimates.
+FedEx rose 3.5% after reporting strong earnings.
+Energy stocks gained ground as U.S. crude oil prices settled 2.9% higher.
+Hess gained 3.1%

-Treasury yields were mixed.
-The yield on the 10-year Treasury, which influences mortgage rates, remained at 3.69% from late Tuesday.
+Treasury yields mostly fell.
+The yield on the 10-year Treasury, which influences mortgage rates, slipped to 3.67% from 3.69 late Tuesday.

 Inflation fight